 Net Zero Energy and Grid Reliability Bond Proposal

-The bond would fund additional investment in key priorities for our utility and community through the end of this decade, including:
+The bond would fund additional investments in key priorities for our utility and community through the end of this decade, including:

-• Boosting grid capacity to 90 megawatts to handle even more EVs, heat pumps, geothermal systems, electric buses, and other beneficial electrification measures;
+• Boosting grid capacity to 90 megawatts (from 80 MW, with a current summer peak of 65 MW) to handle even more EVs, heat pumps, geothermal systems, electric buses, and other beneficial electrification measures;

 • Supporting strong grid reliability, which long has been the number one priority for BED customers;